slerman12/UnifiedML2old/README.md

 ## :runner: Running The Code

-To start running a train session:
+To start a train session:

 ```
 python Run.py